awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-ecs.md

 Envoy doesn't proxy traffic to these IP addresses\.
 Set this value to `169.254.170.2,169.254.169.254`, which ignores the Amazon EC2 metadata server and the Amazon ECS task metadata endpoint\.
 The metadata endpoint provides IAM roles for tasks credentials\.
 You can add additional addresses\.

 `EgressIgnoredPorts`
 You can add a comma separated list of ports\.
 Envoy doesn't proxy traffic to these ports\.
 Even if you list no ports, port 22 is ignored\.
+The maximum number of egress ports that can be ignored is 15\.

 ```
 "proxyConfiguration": {